 Upon ignition, fires will grow rapidly and will be difficult to control.

 Upon ignition, fires will grow very rapidly, will burn intensely, and will be very difficult to control.

 Upon ignition, fires will have extreme growth, will burn very intensely, and will be uncontrollable.

 More than 160 high-tech fire alert cameras have been installed to help monitor areas with a high risk for wildfires.
 The cameras stream live images on the ALERT Wildfire network.

-We have so far installed over 480 weather stations and we plan to add hundreds more in high fire risk areas in our service territory by the end of 2020.
+We have installed over 1000 weather stations in high fire risk areas in our service territory.
 These weather stations are installed on our equipment such as poles.
 They provide real-time weather data, including wind speed and wind gust, temperature, humidity and solar data every 10 minutes.